MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/core/clients/client-classes/iciinfo--getcipresence-method.md

  Pointer to a [CIPresence Enumeration](../../../../../develop/reference/core/clients/client-classes/cipresence-enumeration.md) value indicating the current presence for the configuration item.

 ## Return Values
  An `HRESULT` code.
-Possible values include, but are not limited to, the following:
+Possible values include, but aren't limited to, the following one:

  S_OK
  The method succeeded.
 All other return values indicate failure.